giraone/pms-sample-jee-01/readme.md

 ## Prerequisites to develop locally and run the project ##
 - Maven 3
-- An Eclipse based IDE (I used JBoss Dev Studio 9.0)
+- An Eclipse based IDE
 - A JEE6 compliant application server.
 In detail, we need:
   - JPA 2.0
   - EJB 3.2
   - JAX-RS 2.0
-- For development I used *JBoss Wildfly 9.1* with [Resteasy](http://resteasy.jboss.org/) for JAX-RS and [Hibernate](http://hibernate.org/orm/) for JPA.
-But it should run on any other JEE6 application server - the only dependencies in the source code for JBoss are in [pom.xml](pom.xml) and [persistence.xml](src/main/resources/META-INF/persistence.xml).
+  For development *JBoss Wildfly 9.1* with [Resteasy](http://resteasy.jboss.org/) for JAX-RS and [Hibernate](http://hibernate.org/orm/) for JPA was used.
+But the application should run on any other JEE6 application server - the only implementation specific dependencies in the source code are in [pom.xml](pom.xml) and [persistence.xml](src/main/resources/META-INF/persistence.xml).
 - A relational database supported by the JPA implementation.
-For development I used *Apache Derby Network Server 10.X* and *PostgresQL 9.4*.
-Others may work also with slight adoptions to [persistence.xml](src/main/resources/META-INF/persistence.xml).
-For the different environments, there are Maven profiles in the [pom.xml](pom.xml)
+For development *Apache Derby Network Server 10.X* and *PostgresQL 9.4* was used.
+Others databases may work also with slight adoptions to [persistence.xml](src/main/resources/META-INF/persistence.xml).
 - In the hosting environment the following components are used:

 |               | OPENSHIFT           | BLUEMIX                       |